TortoiseWolfe/rn_Turtorial_Outline/MoshVite.md

 npm install
 ```

-Test the dev server:
+Test the dev server with:

 ```bash
 npm run dev
 ```

-Visit [http://localhost:5173](http://localhost:5173) to see the default React app.
+Visit [http://localhost:5173](http://localhost:5173) to verify the default React app runs.

 ---

-## 2. Install Tailwind CSS (Using the Official Vite Plugin)
+## 2. Install Tailwind CSS via the Official Vite Plugin

-Install Tailwind and its Vite plugin:
+Install Tailwind CSS and its Vite plugin:

 ```bash
 npm install -D tailwindcss @tailwindcss/vite
 ```

-*Note: With this approach you don’t need a separate PostCSS config for Tailwind.*
+*(No separate PostCSS config is needed with this approach.)*

 ---

 ## 3. Configure Vite and Tailwind

 ### 3a.
 Vite Configuration

-Create (or edit) **`/vite.config.ts`** in the project root:
+Create or edit **`vite.config.ts`** in the project root:

 ```bash
 touch vite.config.ts
 ```

-Then add the following:
+Then add:

 ```ts
 // vite.config.ts